 Bluetooth is the easiest way to wirelessly stream audio from your phone or tablet.
 It works with the music stored on your device and any music app (for example Pandora or Spotify), plus it's platform-agnostic -- virtually all iOS, Android and Windows phones and tablets have built-in Bluetooth.
-Likewise, almost every soundbar on the market features Bluetooth, and if it doesn't you can buy an adapter like 's or 's.
+Likewise, almost every soundbar on the market features Bluetooth, and if it doesn't you can buy an adapter like those made by or .

 Wi-Fi offers several upgrades to Bluetooth including the ability to listen in multiple rooms and even control it with Google Assistant or Alexa.
-There are several competing "open" standards, including Sonos -- so it's worth .-- not to mention proprietary manufacturer ones such as
+There are two main "open" standards, Sonos and Yamaha MusicCast.
+With so many options it's worth .built-in, plus numerous app- and manufacturer-specific ones such as Spotify Connect,

 Do I need Alexa or Google Assistant built-in?

-In 2020 a lot of soundbars offer built-in voice assistants from either Amazon, Google or both (in the case of the ).
-The argument goes like this: why buy a and a soundbar when you can combine the two in one device?
+In 2020 a lot of soundbars offered built-in voice assistants from either Amazon, Google or both (in the case of the ).
+The argument went like this: why buy a and a soundbar when you can combine the two in one device?
 It saves space and looks nicer, especially if you're wall mounting the speaker.

-Buying a voice assistant speaker depends on how comfortable you are with an "always on" microphone in your living space.
-If you have an Echo Dot ($40 at Amazon) speaker or two already then it makes total sense, and models such as the will also enable you to control the functions of the soundbar itself.
+Buying a soundbar with a voice assistant on board does cut down on clutter, although it depends on how comfortable you are with an "always on" microphone in your living space if you haven't had one before.
+If you have an Echo Dot ($35 at Amazon) speaker or two already then it makes total sense, and models such as the will also enable you to control the functions of the soundbar itself.
 You can also do cool stuff like turn off lights or ask for the weather.

 If you're uncomfortable with the idea, think of it like a web browser: The assistant just sits there waiting for you to say the wake word and then responds (the vocal equivalent of a web search).
 The voice assistant apps even let you read back everything it records if you're concerned about privacy.
 However, if this is too much, you can simply opt for a model without the feature.

-It's also worth mentioning that thewill let you add Alexa capability to any soundbar with an analog input (most have them), but you'll need to turn to that input to hear its responses (and music).
+It's also worth mentioning that theor will let you add Alexa capability and music to any soundbar with an analog input (most have them), but in the case of the Link you'll need to turn to that input to hear its responses.

 Do I need surround sound or Dolby Atmos?

 In the past, two-channel soundbars typically didn't sound much different between stereo and surround modes, but the arrival of technologies such as Dolby Virtual:X and wall-bouncing speakers have really improved the immersion you get from from single bars.
-We were impressed by the sound of two particular models in 2019: theand the .
+We were impressed by the sound of two recent models: theand the .
 Both were able to produce near-surround-sound without the use of rear speakers.

 Adding optional surrounds does help most bars achieve better surround.
-The LG and Samsung.
-Typically they use Wi-Fi to connect to standalone wireless speakers, but as this can add $300 to $400 to the cost, it can be an expensive option.paired with the for example, gains a tremendous sense of immersion when playing movies.
-This ability to add surround speakers to existing 'bars is now supported by many midrange soundbars, across brands such as Polk,
+Adding the LG and Samsung.
+Typically they use Wi-Fi to connect to standalone wireless speakers, but as this can add $300 to $400 to the cost, it can be an expensive option.to the Arc for example, adds a tremendous sense of immersion when playing movies.
+This ability to add surround speakers to existing bars is now supported by many midrange soundbars, across brands such as Polk,

-In the last few years we've saw an explosion in the number of Atmos soundbars released, with the price finally dipping under $500 in 2019.
+In the last few years we've seen an explosion in the number of Atmos soundbars released, with the price finally dipping under $500, though be careful as some only simulate Atmos.
+Look for dedicated height speakers to be sure.
 While, the number of titles is still dwarfed by the number of titles with surround audio.
 While it's worth considering an Atmos bar for some future proofing, it's still not an essential buy.